libp2p/go-libp2p/docs/flaky-tests.md

 polling to see if the expected outcome is achieved.

-This will pretty much always work locally because your local machine is likely pretty capable and there isn't too many concurrent processes running.
+This will pretty much always work locally because your local machine is likely pretty capable and there aren't too many concurrent processes running.
 In CI, we are susceptible to both slower hardware and noisier neighbors.
 However we can mimic this environment locally with [cgroups](https://man7.org/linux/man-pages/man7/cgroups.7.html).